Nassim-Saboundji/UniversityCurriculumMaps/README.md

 ```

 Replace math with the discipline you want to extract the curriculum from.
 Ex: Replace `math` with `physics`.
 At this point it's just an arbitrary name.
-It' required because we extract the data and put them in folders and files that uses that name.
+It's required because we extract the data and put them in folders and files that uses that name.

 Inside the Curriculum object replace the current link with a link from
 admission.umontreal.ca (It's the link you get when you click on the tab structure du programme of a given curriculum)